 Read on to learn the facts about hysterectomies, your different surgical options and what to expect post-surgery.

 What is a hysterectomy?

-A hysterectomy is a surgical procedure to remove part of or all of a person’s uterus used to treat a serious or advanced gynecological condition.
+A hysterectomy is a surgery to remove part of or all of a person’s uterus used to treat a serious or advanced gynecological condition.

-“Most commonly it’s used to treat abnormal or heavy or irregular vaginal bleeding or pelvic pain caused by uterine fibroids, adenomyosis or endometriosis,” said Nichole Mahnert, MD, an OBGYN with Banner Health in Arizona.
+“Most commonly it’s used to treat pelvic pain or heavy, irregular or abnormal vaginal bleeding.
+This can be caused by uterine fibroids, adenomyosis or endometriosis,” said Nichole Mahnert, MD, an OBGYN with Banner Health in Arizona.

 Like any major operation, a hysterectomy is usually the last resort for treating conditions or as a preventive measure.